March 26, 2022

 7070 FM 2920

 Pushmobile is a relay race using simple, homemade, Cub Scout-powered cars.
 Cub Scout dens make their own pushmobile.
 Four to eight youth work together as a team to push their pushmobile through the course to the finish line.
 The purpose of this event is to have fun, promote participation in a team effort, and to provide an activity where "doing your best" is most important.
 Trophies are presented to the top three teams per rank and to the top three packs.

 Teams are formed by Scout rank (kindergarten - 5th grade), often organized by dens.
 Teams need to be a minimum of four Scouts.
 The ideal team size is eight Scouts.
 Teams with less than eight Scouts may add Scouts from other ranks (as long as they are a lower grade) or packs.
 Every Scout will receive a patch.
 Registration is $8 per Scout.
-Late registration begins 3/25/20.
+The late fee begins 3/15/22.
+Registration closes 3/22/22.
 There is no onsite registration.

 Register Event Feedback

 - Pushmobile races help the Scouts learn to work together as a team and having fun.

 - We have lots of trophies to hand out to Scouts!

 - We have lots of activities for the Scouts and siblings to do during the day as well.
 Some activities count towards advancements, special awards, and some are just for fun!
 All activities are included in the registration fee!